EdoPedrocchi/Statistical-Learning-Exam/README.md

 2. Your thesis (research question)
 3. Models employed (and related R packages) 4.
 Main empirical findings

+Our goal: predict the defalut of a company 1 year before.

+Find research topic similar

 ## Dataset
 The dataset includes financial indicators (in standardised values) for a sample of 2049 Italian small-medium enterprises (SMEs) in 2018 and information about their status (Flag variable; 0=Active, 1=Defaulted) one year later.